anthonyquizon/bqn-snippets/README.md

 }•args
 ```

-Using namespaces to organise objects
+Using namespaces to organise collections
 ```bqn
 x←{
     a⇐⟨1,2,3⟩